KleberVales/finance-administration-system/README.md

 ## 📄 License

-This project is licensed under
+This project is licensed under the MIT